febeeh/Image-Slider/README.md

 # Documentation :book: :

 * This Slider Is Developed Using [jQuery-Slider](https://github.com/febeeh/jQuery-Slider).
-Goto [jQuery-Slider](https://github.com/febeeh/jQuery-Slider) For More Details.
+Goto [jQuery-Slider](https://github.com/febeeh/jQuery-Slider) And Try To Develop Your Own Idea.
 # USAGE :memo: :

 **HTML**